Key takeaways

 While traditional management training programs provide networking opportunities, role-play, and one-on-one mentorship, it is difficult to replicate coaching scenarios.
 The catch-22 is that coaching scenarios need to be practiced, but when the chips are down the coachable moments have real consequences and the delivery needs to be right.
 A manager needs to practice this skill by being able to recognize the right time, see the signals, listen, and say the right things.

-With Virtual Reality (VR) as a solution for delivering management training programs, prospective managers have an opportunity to upskill themselves and get repetitions through coaching scenarios on-demand until they feel comfortable and confident.
+With VR as a solution for delivering management training programs, organizations can upskill managers through repeatable coaching scenarios on-demand until they feel comfortable and confident.

 Due to the constraints of traditional management training programs, many companies are turning to VR.

 Managers can now put on a VR headset and become immersed into real-world simulations.
-They can practice their coaching skills in a safe, engaging environment.
+They can practice their coaching skills in a safe, low-stakes environment.
 They learn, solve problems, speak out loud, and watch/listen to the playback of their performance.
+Explore our full list of VR use cases and training topics for leadership and professional development.

 Through repetition, immediate feedback, and the use of real-world inputs, VR is more effective and memorable than traditional management training approaches.